During your exams

 In the exam room

-- calculator — except in specified subjects and should meet SQA regulations
+- calculator or dictionary - except in specified subjects and should meet SQA regulations

-- cases — calculator or pencil, etc
+- calculator or pencil cases

 Question papers and answer booklets